×

-8 Most Popular Building Information Modelling Software to Master in 2022 For Your Career
+8 Most Popular Building Information Modelling Software to Master in 2026

 A name well-known, Revit is undoubtedly now one of the representative software for BIM in design and has been so for years.
 It has numerous features that are beneficial to all stakeholders in the AEC industry.
 Beginning with conceptual design, where massing studies can be created, Revit can work through all design stages, all the way through to documentation.
 You name it, Revit has it!
 Analyses, before and after designing, can be performed within the software using plug-ins.